aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

         - Describes how an architect and team decide to implement particular dependencies
         - In an order processing application, team must consider variety of constrains in setting domain boundaries
             - Should all data reside in single db?
-            - Does a monolith or distributed architecture make sense
+            - Does a monolith or distributed architecture make sense?
-            - **Answer these these questions have little effect on system's semantic coupling but greatly affect architectural decisions**
+            - **Answer to these questions have little effect on system's semantic coupling but greatly affect architectural decisions**
     - *Static coupling*
         - Refers to "wiring" of architecture - how services depend on each other
             - **The "wiring" defines what a service needs in order to exist or start up (like shared DB example)**
-        - 2 services are part of the same architecture quantum if they both depend on the same coupling point- such as a DB
+        - 2 services are part of the same architecture quantum if they both depend on the same coupling point - such as a DB
         - For example, microservices `Catalog` and `Shipping` need to share address information, so they both create a dependency to a shared component
             - Because both services are coupled to that dependency, they are part of the same architecture quantum
         - Two things are coupled if changing one might break the other